 Activities & Impact

 For example, take part in organic farming.
 You can also join waste management workshops.
-Furthermore, help with local conservation as you are guided by the villagers.
+Furthermore, help with local conservation as the villagers guide you.

 Overall, this eco program aims to raise awareness.
 It also works to promote responsible behavior.